Board Members 2018-2019

 Crystal grew up in rural Kansas.
 She joined the McPherson College Rotaract Club in 2014.
 After graduation, she moved to New York City in the fall of 2016 to pursue costume technology.
-She was inducted into the UN club in December of 2016.
+She was inducted into the United Nations Rotaract Club in December of 2016.

 Anna Folz, Vice President

 Anna moved to the Big Apple last fall when she began working with Community Care of Brooklyn (CCB) at Maimonides Hospital.
 Working with CCB, Anna is involved in both the management and development of health care programming for Medicare and Medicaid populations living throughout Brooklyn.
 Following college graduation and armed with a degree in Public Health from Franklin and Marshall College, Anna was hired by MEDLIFE, a medical NGO in Lima, Peru.
 This position enabled Anna to work directly with medical staff in addressing the health needs and concerns of individuals both in Lima and the outlying villages.
 While in college, Anna founded Impulso, an organization focused on the construction and distribution of fuel-efficient stoves as well as health education programs, which she initiated and implemented in both Guatemala and Peru.
 Anna first became involved with Rotary while in college, where she worked with a Rotary Club that was sponsoring the distribution of solar ovens in Nicaragua.
 She is well aware of all the positive and sustainable project development work done by Rotary.